Cactoidal/Treasure-Seeker/godot/README.md

 The whole shebang.
 I'm liking the minimal style, so while there need to be some indicators during the mining phase, I think this is pretty much set graphics-wise.
 The background is auntygames' [Pixel Water shader](https://godotshaders.com/shader/pixel-ghibli-water/).
 It's been applied as a Viewport texture to a plane mesh underneath the cube mesh the player walks on.
 Pretty neat.

+## Day 5

+After some assistance from ChatGPT and quite a bit of trial and error, I've now implemented the EIP712 signing standard expected by the contract.
+This allows the player to generate a crypto_box public/private keypair using libsodium-sys, sign the public key, and pass it to the contract.
+Next up: making the whole game work, now that all the pieces have been assembled.